 2021-22: Completion rates for full time students increased 3-points from the prior year.
 Completion rates for part time students increased slightly (1-point).
-The completion gap between full time and part time students has widened 3-points from the prior year with more than a 26-point gap between full time student and part time student completions.
+The gap in completion rates between full time and part time students has widened 3-points from the prior year with more than a 26-point gap between full time and part time students.
 The indicator remains in red status.